volodymyrsmirnov/pyzway/README.md

 If you have a problem with error saying `ImportError: libzway.so: cannot open shared object file: No such file or directory` - execute the following `export LD_LIBRARY_PATH=/opt/z-way-server/libs/:$LD_LIBRARY_PATH` or just copy /opt/z-way-server/libs/libzway.so to /usr/lib directory.

 Example application is pending.

-## Limitations

-Because we use the global variable to store ZWay pointer, you can use this lib in single-threaded applications only.
-Only 1 instance of ZWay class is possible in one application at the same time.
-This might (and definitely would) change in a future.